adbergey/adbergey.github.io/index.md

 # Andrew Bergey

-Welcome to my personal website.

-I am a PhD student in Electrical Engineering at the University of Washington, working on underwater acoustic sensing and communication.
+Hi, my name is Andrew Bergey and I am a 2nd year electrical engineering PhD student at the University of Washington.
+I work with Dr. Akshay Gadre in the Networking and Emerging Wireless Technologies (NEWT) Lab.
+The primary focus of my research is underwater acoustic metastructures for communication and sensing.
+Check out the latest projects happening in our lab [here](https://www.google.com/url?q=https%3A%2F%2Fnewtlab.ece.uw.edu%2F&sa=D)!

-## Research Interests
-- Underwater acoustics
-- Acoustic metastructures
-- Low-power sensing systems
-- Secure communication

 ## Contact
 - Email: adbergey@uw.edu